 key-hole surgery - see laparoscopy.

-lactose intolerance - a common digestive disorder in which lactose (a sugar found in milk) is not broken down, due to a lack of or reduced lactase (an enzyme in the small intestine which digests lactose).
+lactose intolerance - a common digestive disorder in which a sugar found in milk known as lactose is not broken down, due to a lack of or reduced lactase, which is an enzyme in the small intestine that digests lactose.
 Lactose intolerance causes abdominal discomfort, diarrhoea and gas after drinking milk or eating milk products.
 This may affect people with IBD and can often be managed with a diet avoiding cow’s milk.

 laxative - a substance that helps you to have a bowel movement.
 Different types of laxatives act in varying ways to clear the bowel.